-The Growing Middle Class: The 18th century witnessed the emergence of middle class which was educated and believed that no group in society should be privileged by birth.
-These ideas were put forward by philosophers such as Locke the English philosopher and Rousseau, French philosopher.
+The Growing Middle Class: This estate was educated and believed that no group in society should be privileged by birth.
+These ideas were put forward by philosophers such as Locke English philosopher and Rousseau French philosopher.
 The American constitution and its guarantee of individual rights was an important example of political theories of France.
 These ideas were discussed intensively in salons and coffee houses and spread among people through books and newspapers.
 These were even read aloud.